List of Modern Family characters: Manny Delgado

-Manuel Alberto Javier Alejandro Ramirez "Manny" Delgado (Rico Rodriguez), (born January 16, 1999) Gloria's son from her first marriage to Javier, is very outgoing and rather self-conscious.
-He is brilliant, probably second after Alex, but in a street smart way.
+Manuel Alberto Javier Alejandro "Manny" Ramirez Delgado (Rico Rodriguez), Gloria's son from her first marriage to Javier, is very outgoing but rather self-conscious.
+He is brilliant, probably second after Alex, but in a creative, rather than academic, way.
 He is also mature and intuitive for his age and is often shown doing adult-like things, such as writing precocious poetry for his crushes who are mostly older than him, having conversations with Claire about her marriage and kids, and drinking coffee.
 He even engaged in the stock market business and briefly considered following his biological father's footsteps by becoming a professional gambler.

 Manny has inherited his mother's passion for life (although he is terrified of butterflies), though Gloria has also said, "Manny is passionate, just like his father."
 This causes Manny to be very romantic.
 Manny is not afraid to take chances, leading him to ask out older girls, and develops a crush on his step-niece Haley, to whom he gave flowers on "Pilot" and even kissed in "Three Turkeys."
 He idolizes his absentee father, often speaking about him in a positive light, even after being repeatedly disappointed by his father's broken promises.
 He plays for a football team, fences, and is a skilled chess player.
 He is often seen wearing or intending to wear his "burgundy dinner jacket."
 Manny was in the fifth grade in Season 1, the ninth grade in Season 5, and attends his first year of college Season 9.
 Manny and his step-nephew Luke are good friends who each admire the strengths of the other, although they spend a great deal of scheming against/fighting with each other as well.

 Joe Pritchett

-Fulgencio Joseph "Joe" Ramirez Pritchett (Jeremy Maguire) is Gloria and Jay's son.
+Fulgencio Joseph "Joe" Ramirez Pritchett (Jeremy Maguire) is Jay and Gloria's son.
 Gloria discovers she is pregnant with him in the final episode of season 3, his existence is revealed to the rest of the cast in the first episode of season 4, and he is born in "Party Crasher."
 Throughout the series, Joe is shown to be a mature, street-smart child, inheriting his wit from his father.
 Joe's christening takes place in "Fulgencio."
 In the Season 5 episode "Spring-a-Ding-Fling", he begins walking.
 In the episode "Larry's Wife", Gloria calls over the priest, believing that there is evil in Joe.
-When his birthday is celebrated in the Season 5 episode "And One to Grow On," it is indicated that his party is the day after Manny's birthday party, indicating the proxmity of their birthdays.
+When his birthday is celebrated in the Season 5 episode "And One to Grow On," it is indicated that his party is the day after Manny's birthday party, indicating the proximity of their birthdays.
 In the episode "Queer Eyes, Full Hearts", Manny's Spanish teacher teaches Joe to swim.